NicoloCatania/maya-tools/README.md

 ## Installation

-Clone or download this repository, then copy the tool folder you want (e.g.
-`animation_recorder/`) into your Maya `scripts` directory:
+Clone or download this repository.
+Maya's `scripts` folder only looks for files directly inside it, not inside subfolders — so don't copy a tool's whole folder there.
+Each tool's own README lists exactly which files to copy flat into:

 ```
 C:/Users/<you>/Documents/maya/<version>/scripts/